 - Human Physiology with Lab* or Anatomy and Physiology II (4 credit minimum)

 - The Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS V) exam may be taken no more than 2 times in the academic year.
-A minimum Academic Preparedness Level of Proficiency with a score of greater than or equal to 65% is required.
+A minimum Academic Preparedness Level of Proficiency with a score of greater than or equal to 65% is recommended.

 - You will be required to schedule a time to complete a brief essay composition at the WHSSN.

 * All science credits must have been completed within 5 years prior to admission.